-However, the reformulated no-odour Jergens Natural Glow lineup doesn't rely only on pleasant, nose-distracting fragrance.
+However, the reformulated no-odour self tanner in the Jergens Natural Glow lineup doesn't rely only on pleasant, nose-distracting fragrance.
 Rather, it focusses on blocking odour that arises as the chemical reaction begins in the skin.
 Ingredient details are proprietary, but according to Smith, the Jergens Natural Glow no-odour technology includes "materials that absorb the odour and materials that help block odour that may be left over."

-Does it work?
+Does Jergens no-odour self tanner work?
 For some people, it will.
-For me, not quite.
+For me, it didn't quite.
 Within an hour or two of having applied the no-odour Jergens Natural Glow Foaming Daily Moisturizer in Fair to Medium ($12.99, drugstores), that darned smell slowly began to waft up from my skin.
-But the odour-blocking technology does seem to work — the chemical scent did not reach the overpowering strength of any other gradual formula I've used.
+But the odour-blocking technology does seem to work -- the chemical scent did not reach the overpowering strength of any other gradual formula I've used.
 That's something.
 Something promising.

 Jergens Natural Glow (from $8.99 to $12.99) is available at drugstores and mass retailers.